Kief5555/Kahoot-Flooder/README.md

 # Problems
 * Anwering no for random name may cause some bots to not join
-* Random answer is broken, will be fixed in the next release.

 # Website
 * The joining/Answering is a hell of alot faster if you download it(mac/windows) Scroll down to download